Pierre Rochard, chief executive officer at The Bitcoin Bond Company, argues that Bitcoin's typical four-year market cycles are now officially over.

 As noted by Rochard, halvings no longer change the cryptocurrency's supply in a substantial way.

-However, now that 95% of Bitcoin's entire supply has already been mined, daily issuance does not significant impact the existing trading float.
+However, now that 95% of Bitcoin's entire supply has already been mined, daily issuance does not significant impact on the existing trading float.

-Furthermore, as Rochard says, the vast majority of new coins that are being sold now come from O.G. whales instead of miners.
+Furthermore, as Rochard says, the vast majority of new coins that are being sold now come from OG whales instead of miners.
 Hence, prices are at the mercy of the personal decisions of such whales.
 As reported by U.Today, roughly 80,000 Bitcoiners were recently sold by a long-time holder.

 Institutions replace retail